When it comes to CBD, not all products are created equally...

 7. Who Are The People Behind The Brand?

 Lastly, is it also important to get an idea of the people behind the company you are purchasing from?
-Look at the about us pages and see if the people running the business truly care about your health and not just what's in your wallet.
+Look at the about us page and see if the people running the business truly care about your health and not just what's in your wallet.

 Now that you know what to look for, you can make an informed decision when buying your CBD.